 There are no longer any travel restrictions between the US and France (yay!); you do not need a visa to travel from the US, and you do not need to show proof of vaccination or a negative Covid test for entry.

 That said, while travel insurance is not required, it can be an amazing tool to protect yourself from any unforeseen issues!
-If you contract Covid, get sick otherwise, or have any major travel disruptions, travel insurance that covers you medically as well as for trip interruptions and delays is essential.
+If you get sick or have any major travel disruptions, travel insurance that covers you medically as well as for trip interruptions and delays is essential.

 la vie en rose

-Want to dive into the Provencal landscape early?
+Want to dive into the Riveria vibes early?
 On the blog, I'm sharing a list of my favorite books and movies that feature the south of France 💓.